wombleton/gitlaw-nz/acts/B/Biosecurity Act 1993.md

     *   (a) has not been revoked with effect on or before 1 July in the next year; and

-    *   (b) has not ceased, and will not cease, to have effect on or before 1 July in the next year by virtue of the [Regulations (Disallowance) Act 1989][550],---
+    *   (b) has not ceased, and will not cease, to have effect on or before 1 July in the next year by virtue of [Part 3][563] of the Legislation Act 2012,---

     it shall be deemed to have been revoked with the close of 30 June in that next year unless it has been confirmed by an Act of Parliament passed on or before that day.